vertueux/smov/src/libraries/README.md

 ### Why is the library separated into packages ?

-It has been separated into small packages simply to facilitate compilation on much less powerful computers (like my Raspberry Pi 3 B+).
+It has been separated into small packages simply to facilitate compilation on much less powerful computers (like an old Raspberry Pi 3 B+).